apache/cordova-plugin-media-capture/README.md

 - Windows 8
 - Windows

+### iOS Quirks

+Since iOS 10 it's mandatory to add a `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescriptionentry` in the info.plist.

+* `NSCameraUsageDescription` describes the reason that the app accesses the user’s camera.
+* `NSPhotoLibraryUsageDescriptionentry` describes the reason the app accesses the user's photo library.

+When the system prompts the user to allow access, this string is displayed as part of the dialog box.

+To add this entry you can pass the following variables on plugin install.

+* `CAMERA_USAGE_DESCRIPTION` for `NSCameraUsageDescription`
+* `PHOTOLIBRARY_USAGE_DESCRIPTION` for `NSPhotoLibraryUsageDescriptionentry`

+-
+Example:

+`cordova plugin add cordova-plugin-media-capture --variable CAMERA_USAGE_DESCRIPTION="your usage message"`

+If you don't pass the variable, the plugin will add an empty string as value.

 ### Windows Phone 7 Quirks

 Invoking the native camera application while your device is connected